miniEl/reactnd-project-myreads/README.md

 # MyReads Project

-This is the a project for Udacity's React Fundamentals course.
+This is a project for Udacity's React Fundamentals course.

 ## Table of Contents